sodadata/docs/soda-cloud/monitors.md

 ## Run a scan

-1. When you have completed the guided steps to create a monitor, run a next Soda SQL scan of your [Soda Cloud connected dataset]({% link soda-cloud/connect_to_cloud.md %}).
+1. When you have completed the guided steps to create a monitor, run a next Soda SQL scan on the dataset associated with the monitor.
 2. After the Soda SQL scan completes, return to **Monitor Results** in Soda Cloud and refresh your browser.
 Click the monitor you created to access details of the scan results.
 3. Check your Slack channel or email inbox; when a scan surfaces data that triggers your alert(s), Soda Cloud sends notifications according to the settings you defined when you created the monitor.